calaldees/TeachProgramming/book/trust.md

 Teacher/Learner Parity - Partners in Learning
 ----------------------

+Separating For Teachers and For Learners is already failure - I would

 ### Teachers Should ...
 Give learners the tools, don't hide stuff from them.
 Your mythical grand plan is not a secret beyond there comprehension.
 It's not too much.